samoldenburg/Xi-Events/README.md

 While the majority of classes in this plugin are object oriented, they are mostly static and used for namespace and organizational purposes.

+# Required Version
+Xi Events requires Wordpress 4.4 or higher.
+We make use of the brand new term_meta here.

+# Completed Features
+* Basic Events Framework and Custom Fields
+* Categories with Color Pickers
+* [xi_event_details] Basic Shortcode Implementation (Will expand further in the future)

 # Planned Features
 * Event Recurrence
 * Google Maps and automatic Geocoding Functionality